IRB Policies and Procedures

 Investigators should submit their IRB proposals via Cayuse IRB system.
 The HRPP staff prescreens all proposals for completeness.
 As part of the initial screening process, the HRPP staff may ask the Principal Investigator to revise the proposal to make it suitable for review.
 The HRPP Staff will send exempt and expedited reviews to a reviewer.
 Ten working days should normally be allowed for processing.
 Proposals involving children or other vulnerable populations must be reviewed by two reviewers, which causes the review process to take longer.
 Full Board proposals must be received at least three weeks before the Full Board meeting.
-Full Board meetings are on the last Tuesday of each month at 3:00 pm.
+Full Board meetings occur on the last Tuesday of the following months during the academic year: September, October, November, February, March and April.
+Please check the HRPP website for accurate monthly details.

 Data collection may begin as soon as the human subjects research proposal has received approval from the IRB Reviewer or the Full Board.
 Any proposed modifications or renewals of the project must be approved prior to their implementation.
 This action can be completed through Cayuse IRB by submitting a modification and/or renewal.

 Recruiting materials must be described and, where relevant, included in the proposal.
 Examples of recruiting materials are in Appendix J.

 Note: "Consent process" and "consent form" are two terms that are used frequently in this section.
 Although these terms are similar, they are not interchangeable.
 The consent process is the overall process by which the participant is made aware of the purpose, risks, benefits, etc. of the research.
 The consent process often includes the use of a consent form, but is not limited to that alone.
 The consent process also may include a dialogue between the investigator and the subjects to insure that the subject is able to give informed consent.
 The consent form is the written document that the participant signs indicating consent.
 All participants should receive a copy of the consent form.